Perianesthesia nurse salary: what to expect in 2026

 Travel perianesthesia (weekly)$2,200 – $3,500/wk

-These figures reflect 2025 BLS OEWS data (the most current available) and published compensation surveys.
+These figures reflect BLS OEWS May 2025 data (released May 2026, the most current vintage available) and published compensation surveys.
 Individual salaries vary significantly based on state, setting, experience, and certifications.

 Average perianesthesia nurse salary